kevintuhumury/itvdb/README.md

 As mentioned above, all API calls except for `findByName:` on the `TVDbShow` class need an API key.
 An API key can be retrieved by [registering](http://thetvdb.com/?tab=apiregister) for one on the TVDB website.
 Once you have an API key, you'll be able to use the other methods.

-To retrieve the detailed information of 'Game of Thrones', the `seriesid` from the previous API call is needed.
+To retrieve the detailed information of 'Game of Thrones', the `showId` from the previous API call is needed.
 Below is an example of retrieving such information and setting your API key.

     [[TVDbClient sharedInstance] setApiKey: @"YOUR API KEY"];
     TVDbShow *show = [TVDbShow findById:[NSNumber numberWithInt:121361]];

-The properties of `show` include all of the above and in addition to that, the following properties:
+The properties of `show` include all of the above and in addition to that, the following:

     show.status          // Continuing
     show.genre           // ["Action and Adventure", "Drama", "Fantasy"]